 Figure 5:(A) Photomicrograph of liver from rats in the control group that received distilled water only.
 400x magnification, (B) Photomicrograph of liver tissue of rats that received paracetamol only.
 400x magnification, (C) Photomicrograph of liver from rats that receivedGoko cleanser only.
 400x magnification, (D) Photomicrograph of liver from rats that received paracetamol + Goko cleanser.400x magnification

-EFFECT OF PARACETAMOL-GOKO CLEANSER INTERACTION ON RAT BODY WEIGHTS
+Effectof Paracetamol-Goko Cleanser Interaction on Rat Body Weights

 The body weights of the animals were determined and are shown in Table 1.
 All animals exhibited increment in body weight at the end of the experiment with significant difference between both control and treated groups.